silverstripe/silverstripe-staticpublishqueue/docs/en/basic_configuration.md

 See [handling requests](handling_requests.md) for details on how to make sure you are passing through to the statically cached files.

-Out of the box, the publisher will create a simple `.php` file and an `.html` file.
+Out of the box, the publisher will create a simple `.php` file, which contains meta information about the cached page and an `.html` file.
 To only generate `.html`, you can set the config flag:

 ```yaml